hipponot/zapt/README.md

 ====

 ## Introduction
-Love ruby ?, hate CHEF ? need to configure some servers ?
-Zapt is a task based provisioning made easy.
+Ruby fan?, hate CHEF?, need to configure some servers? or run some complex workflow.
+Zapt is task based workflows made easy.

 ## Getting Started
 Basic idea is require 'zapt' and writes some tasks.
-It will have task dependencies, remoting, parallelization and idempotence but for now its just runs stuff :immediately in the order expressed.
+It will have task dependencies, remoting, parallelization and idempotence but for now it just runs stuff :immediately in the order expressed.

 ```ruby